predictiveworks/cdap-connect/README.md

 The Kafka plugin can be complemented by CDAP-Spark's query or rule plugin if intermediate event processing is necessary and finally sends the readings to CDAP Connect's [Crate](https://crate.io) plugin to persist this time series.

+Either leverage [Google CDAP's](https://cdap.io) built-in user interface or [Predictive Works](https://predictiveworks.eu) more advanced pipeline interface to *visually* connect and configure these plugins (from Kafka to Crate) and millions of device and sensor readings are made available for subsequent analytics.

+>Remainder: Data integration (e.g. connecting Crate Database with readings from ThingsBoard IoT platform)is not an end in itself.
+It is an important but first steps towards data analytics to learn what these device & sensor readings tell about a manufacturer's production line or any other technical infrastructure.